david-cattermole/mayaMatchMoveSolver/BUILD.md

 OpenMVG is not a third-party dependency, because it's included inside mmSolver.
 OpenMVG requires Eigen and Ceres Solver internally.

+NOTE: OpenMVG is included inside mmSolver - there is no need to install it.

 ## Lens Distortion Plug-in Kit

 [Lens Distortion Plug-in Kit (LDPK)](https://www.3dequalizer.com/?site=tech_docs)